typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 -   First, it does not scale well.
 While many apps and a few addons are using TypeScript today, as the community of TypeScript users grows and especially as it increasingly includes addons used extensively throughout the community (e.g. [ember-modifier]), the cost of breaking changes will be magnified greatly.

--   Second, and closely related, the more central an addon is to the ecosystem, the worse the impact is—especially when combined with the fact that Ember CLI will only resolve a single major version of an addon.
+-   Second, and closely related, the more central an addon is to the ecosystem, the worse the impact is -- especially when combined with the fact that Ember CLI will only resolve a single major version of an addon.
 Without a mitigation strategy, core addons like ember-modifier could easily end up fragmenting the ecosystem.

 -   Third, in the absence of a specific policy, each addon would end up developing its own _ad hoc_ support policy (as has been the case today).
-The Ember community highly values shared solutions and stability—preferring to avoid churn and risk through policies such as the one outlined in this RFC.
+The Ember community highly values shared solutions and stability -- preferring to avoid churn and risk through policies such as the one outlined in this RFC.
 Accordingly, a policy which aligns TypeScript support with existing community norms around supported versions would make TypeScript adoption more palatable both at the community level in general and specifically to large/enterprise engineering organizations with a lower appetite for risk.

 [ember-modifier]: https://github.com/ember-modifier/ember-modifier